GandhiNN/gandhinn.github.io/_posts/2025-08-18-reducing-cloning-overhead-in-aws-sdk-for-rust.md

 While the updated code still compiles successfully and produces the same output as before, the real question is: does it actually reduce memory allocations compared to the previous version?
 To validate this improvement, we need to go beyond functional correctness and examine the runtime behavior more closely.

-# Profiling memory allocation in Rust using `Heaptrack`
+# Profiling Memory Allocation in Rust Using `Heaptrack`
 [Heaptrack](https://github.com/KDE/heaptrack/blob/master/README.md) is a heap memory profiler for Linux.

 Heaptrack monitors all memory allocations and enriches them with stack traces, providing key insights such as memory footprint, leaks, allocation hot spots, and transient allocations.